mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ![Frontend Localhost](images/backend/frontend_localhost.png)

 ### Tilt CI/CD
-Tilt CI/CD deploys the helm charts of the three microservices to the cluster.
+Tilt CI/CD deploys the Helm Charts of the three microservices to the cluster.
 It has also been configured to execute the unit tests for the Rust Axum backend server as seen in the dashboard image below.

-Some alternatives for Tilt were considered for this project, including Jenkins [29] and TravisCI [30].
+Some alternatives for Tilt were considered for this project, including Jenkins [30] and TravisCI [31].
 Tilt was chosen over these options for its focus on Kubernetes and Helm Chart deployments, and its support for running on a local PC.

 Most CI/CD solutions are based around setting up a server which multiple developers interact with, which is desired when a group of developers must use the same CI/CD solution.
 For the NeuroRecovery app though, since it is currently developed by one developer, a CI/CD solution was required that could run on a local PC; which Tilt handles well.